Other Disease Studies

 In all cases, you should be asked to sign a consent form that defines the study's purpose and what's expected from the participants.

-The Leukemia & Lymphoma Society (LLS) provides links to leukemia, lymphoma and myeloma (nontherapeutic) studies that have statements of compliance with Health Insurance Portability and Accountability Act (HIPAA) regulations and that require informed consent from participants.
+The Leukemia & Lymphoma Society (LLS) provides a list of nontherapeutic studies that have statements of compliance with Health Insurance Portability and Accountability Act (HIPAA) regulations and that require informed consent from participants.
 The information provided on specific studies doesn't represent an LLS endorsement of a particular study, group, company, health institution or product.
+Visit the Disease Registries page to access disease registries and nontherapeutic studies.